imbcmdth/masala/README.md

 chooseA(1, 2) //=> 1
 chooseB(1, 2) //=> 2

-//-- Or you can apply the arguments and leave the options pending: var choose12 = chooser(1, 2);
+//-- Or you can apply the arguments and leave the options object pending: var choose12 = chooser(1, 2);

 choose12({ choice: 'a' }) //=> 1